 What is workforce optimization software?

-Workforce optimization software (also commonly referred to as WFO software) describes any computer program aimed at streamlining employer scheduling, training, and overall management.
+Workforce optimization software (also called WFO software) describes any computer program to streamline employer scheduling, training, and overall management.

 Bridgit Bench is a classic example that allows construction professionals to: